texadactyl/ppolls2024/README.md

 ```
 cd ppolls2024
 ppolls2024 -h # Get help.
+ppolls2024 -f # Fetch the latest poll data.
+              # The first time poll data is fetched, the following is displayed:
+              # No previous poll data.
+              # If the Internet poll data has changed compared to the local copy, the following is displayed:
+              # Internet poll data has changed.
-ppolls2024 -f # Download the latest poll data.
-If there are no changes to the downloaded poll data, this is displayed.
+              # If there are no changes to the local poll data, the following is displayed:
+              # Internet poll data has not changed.
+Nothing to do.
 ppolls2024 -l # Load the database with the downloaded data.
 ppolls2024 -r tx # Get detailed report for Texas.
 The string "TX" is also acceptable.
 ppolls2024 -r ec # Get summary report for all states.
 The string "EC" is also acceptable.